LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ???

-Litium.Setup.complete is enough when web is not needed, for instance for the integration kit Windows service or the Litium Testproject
+Litium.Setup.complete is enough when web is not needed, in:
+* Integration kit Windows service
+* Litium Testproject

 ---
 template: task
+name: Task: Installation

 # Installation